Shrau0709/Portfolio_frontend/README.md

-# Zerodha_clone
+# Portfolio frontend
-Building a clone of Zerodha trading web with basic functionalities
+Building a basic portfolio frontend as a practice